 Checking in with your star employees and asking them what their current frustrations are is one of the best ways to prevent or manage burnout.
 Employees become fatigued when they feel they aren’t in control of their lives; when they feel disconnected from their employers – as if they have no power to change their situation.
 Leaders should encourage informal check-ins and welcome open-door conversations to allow employees to communicate and share.
 Furthermore, leaders should be prepared to listen and respond with solutions.
 It is one thing to listen and another to consider.

 Connecting with employees on a regular basis and conducting a review and assessment of their work is often the fastest and most direct way to find out what employees are currently dealing with.
 After all, employees understand their own needs better than anyone.
-Make regular 1-on-1s a regular part of your employee performance management process.
+Make one-on-ones a regular part of your employee performance management process.

 5. Encourage Personal Time & Socializing